spotDL/spotify-downloader/README.md

 `"Scripts/pip.exe" install -U -r requirements.txt`

+- If you do not want to naviagte to your python folder from the command-line everytime you want to run the script, you can have your python 'PATH' environment variables set and then you can run the script from any directory.
+    - python install folder: like (C:\Program Files\Python36)
+    - python scripts folder: like (C:\Program Files\Python36\Scripts)

 ## Instructions for Downloading Songs

 - For all available options, run `python spotdl.py --help` (or for windows run `python.exe spotdl.py --help`).